eternagame/OpenKnotScoreMATLAB/README.md

 ![show_rdat.png](example/example_output/show_rdat.png)

-We'll also need to extra some data matrices and information on where we don't have data (`BLANK_OUT5`,`BLANK_OUT3`) from this data object:
+We'll also need to extract some data matrices and information on where we don't have data (`BLANK_OUT5`,`BLANK_OUT3`) from this data object:

 ```
 [r_norm,sequences,BLANK_OUT5,BLANK_OUT3] = get_r_norm_from_rdat( r );